coq/roadmaps/text/roadmap-8.8.md

 - [ ] `2: { ... }` (Théo Zimmermann)

-  Status: will start working on it after the 8.7.1 release.
+  Status: will start working on it after the 8.7.1 release (Dec 15th).

 - [ ] Significant indentation mode (Théo Zimmermann)